EightCap group includes 2 related companies.

 A nice thing about EightCap is that traders have the option of deciding for themselves how much leverage they would like to trade with.
 To begin with, all non-Australian trading accounts with EightCap are set up with a leverage of 1:100.
 However, this can easily be changed inside the MetaTrader platform to anywhere between 1:1 and 1:500.
 This way, trading leverage can be set to accommodate all types of traders, from the most aggressive to the very conservative types.

 The funding methods to choose from when depositing and withdrawing money from a trading account with EightCap includes all the usual options like Skrill, VISA, MasterCard, bank transfer, and even the popular Australian money transfer service POLi.
 Cryptocurrency deposits are, however, not accepted by this broker.

-EightCap’s customer support is available in English, Chinese, and Thai languages.
+EightCap’s customer support is available in English, Chinese, Thai, Korean, French, Spanish, Italian, German and Vietnamese languages.

 In conclusion, we are of the impression that EightCap could be an interesting choice for anyone looking for higher leverage than what is available from Australian, European and North American forex brokers that are only regulated in their own “onshore” jurisdiction.
 Following the regulatory tightening in Australia in 2021 that dramatically reduced the amount of leverage traders there could get, an even bigger need has arisen for brokers such as EightCap that are also regulated offshore.